Försäkringskassan's logo

 If you have an eID you can use this e-service:

-If you live in one Nordic country and work in another, you are covered by the social insurance legislation of the country where you work.
-This means that you may be entitled to compensation from that country if, for example, you become ill.
+If you live in one Nordic country and work in another, you are are insured the country where you work.
+This means that you may be eligible for a benefit from that country if, for example, you become ill.

-If you work in Sweden and live in another Nordic country, you are covered by Swedish legislation and can receive compensation from Försäkringskassan.
-If you apply for a compensation related to your child, your child must have a Swedish coordination number from the Swedish Tax Agency.
+If you work in Sweden and live in another Nordic country, you are insured in Sweden and can get benefits from Försäkringskassan.
+If you apply for a benefit related to your child, your child must have a Swedish coordination number from the Swedish Tax Agency.
 If you are in need of care, you must present your “Certificate on the right to healthcare benefits in Sweden”.
-You apply for the certificate on My pages (Mina sidor).
+You apply for the certificate in the e-service.

 Longer processing times